 There have been several iterations of the game through the years, but we won't differentiate between them.
 If apps differ or there are other versions of the game, it remains Candy Crush, and people (except for enthusiasts) only think of that brand.

-Now that CDs are more of a collector's item than anything else and that everyone streams nearly all of their music, Spotify has taken the lead with their music streaming service.
+Now that CDs are more of a collector's item than anything else and that everyone streams nearly all of their music, Spotify has taken the lead with its music streaming service.
 Both free and premium have an immense library that no one can listen to in its entirety, even if they had multiple lifetimes.
 Add to that their forays into exclusive podcasts and availability on every device with easy-to-use apps, and Spotify cements itself as a singular powerhouse.
+Pokémon Go

 Do you remember when everyone was out in the world playing Pokémon Go?
-While Pokémon is one of the biggest media franchises of all time in terms of merchandise sales and already known for video games (initially being video games), Pokémon Go truly hit the mainstream.
+While Pokémon is one of the biggest media franchises of all time in terms of merchandise sales and is already known for video games (initially being video games), Pokémon Go truly hit the mainstream.
 It brought the franchise back into the public eye (if it ever left).
 During its peak, businesses would advertise themselves as hotspots for Pokémon Go, and cemeteries and memorial sites had to discourage potential players from swarming the area.

 With a large player base, more friends wanted to join in, creating a snowball effect of activity.
 All these factors coming together combined with the possibility of meeting new people and going outside playing the game means that there is still an active community today.
 Even during the pandemic, the game has adapted to allow for more forms of remote play and interaction.
 As long as people like Pokémon and there is no replacement, people will be playing Pokémon Go.